code-dispenser/DevsRule/ReadMe.md

 Each condition is evaluated using an evaluator.
 The condition engine contains a lambda predicate condition evaluator and a regular expression condition evaluator.
 You can add your own custom evaluators to enhance both lambda predicate conditions, custom predicate conditions and non-lambda conditions.
 Custom evaluators can use dependency injection via your chosen IOC container.
-In essense a custom condition could be anything which is then evaluated with the appropriate evaluator, providing a true or false evaluation result to be passed back up the evaluation chain.
+In essence a custom condition could be anything which is then evaluated with the appropriate evaluator, providing a true or false evaluation result to be passed back up the evaluation chain.

 await ConditionEngine.EvaluateRule -> await Rule.Evaluate -> (for each) await ConditionSet.EvaulateConditions -> (for each) await Condition.EvaluateWith(evaluator, data, cancellationToken)